Fellyans (part four)

 “I’ve been holding my breath.
 Are those your sprites?
 That night you had the turnip supper at Melchior’s, Langham came home all fired to bring them on as hands, shearing time.
 I thought it was nonsense.”

 “Have I introduced myself?”
-Bede asked—as intimate talk requires its preliminaries.
+Bede asked, for intimate talk requires its preliminaries.

 “Mr. Dwale, aren’t you?
 I suppose Langham has never given you my name.
 It’s Coral.”

 “Bede, please.
 Coral, may I tell you I’m sorry?
 I’d have been all in favor of having you…”